mmig/mmir-cordova/README.md

 mmir-cordova
 ============

-A skeleton project for the MMIR framework.
+A skeleton / boilerplate project for the MMIR framework.

 This repository contains resources that should be added to newly created Cordova 3.x projects, in order to add the MMIR framework.